KedoKudo/virtualbeamline/readme.md

     * Start the simulated scalers and motors
     `docker run -dit --rm -e IOC_PREFIX='6iddSIM:' -e IOCNAME='6iddSIM'  --net=virtualbeam --name="ioc6iddsimmtr" kedokudo/virtualbeamline:ioc6iddsimmtr /bin/bash`

     * Start the simulated detector for 6-ID-D

-    `docker run -dit --rm --net=virtualbeam --name="simDet"  kedokudo/virtualbeamline:simdet /bin/bash`
+    `docker run -dit --rm -e IOC_PREFIX='6iddSIMDET1:'  --net=virtualbeam --name='ioc6iddsimdet' kedokudo/virtualbeamline:ioc6iddsimdet /bin/bash`
         * This will start the sim detector session in the background, to reconnect to it, issue
             `docker attach simDet`
         and use
             `ctrl+p ctrl+q`
         to safely detatch from the container without stopping it.

 * Accessing PVs on the network by first starting a new container with
     `docker run -it --rm --net=virtualbeam kedokudo/virtualbeamline:base /bin/bash`
-    then issue the following cmd in the shell of this container for testing
-    `caget 13SIM1:cam1:AcquirePeriod`
-    which should returns a proper epics signal value.

 > TODO: use Docker swarm/composor to setup the virtual beamline